crystalcommerce/Frontend-Standards/README.md

 ### <a name='perf'>Perfomance</a>

-- **HTTP Requests**: Limit the amount of requests to the page by minifiying CSS & JS.
+- **HTTP Requests**: Minimize the amount of requests to the page by minifiying CSS & JS.
 You can have the server minify files with the use of config.yml
+- **non-blocking Javascript**: Make sure javascript is loaded at the bottom of the page and the page markup is rendered first.
+Javascript can block the page load causing a longer loading times.
 - **Google Fonts**: You can include multiple Google Web Fonts with one `<link>` tag.
 This limits the amount of requests to their server to 1.

     *Good*